Summoned to Another World... Again?

 Summoned to Another World...
 Again?! (異世界召喚は二度目です, Isekai Shōkan wa Nidome Desu) is a Japanese light novel series written by Kazuha Kishimoto and illustrated by 40hara.
 It was serialized online between March 2015 and December 2016 on the user-generated novel publishing website Shōsetsuka ni Narō, followed by nine epilogue chapters between February 2017 and October 2020.
 It was later acquired by Futabasha, who have published five volumes from October 2015 to July 2017 under their Monster Bunko imprint.
 A manga adaptation with art by Arashiyama has been serialized via Futabasha's digital publication Web Comic Action since June 2018.
-It has been collected in eight tankōbon volumes.
-An anime television series adaptation by Studio Elle is set to premiere in April 2023.
+It has been collected in fourteen tankōbon volumes.
+An anime television series adaptation by Studio Elle aired from April to June 2023.

+Plot

+A group of high school students are abruptly magically transported into the world of Eclair to the Kingdom of Distinia, which is being invaded by an army of demons.
+The king explains to the bewildered students that they have been summoned to become Heroes to defend the kingdom, and that this is the second time such emergency measures have been taken; five (of their) years ago, another "Hero" had been summoned, had ended the war and brought peace before he mysteriously vanished.

+What nobody realizes is that one of the summoned students, Setsu, is that very same Hero.
+The problem is, because his appearance is different, nobody in this world recognizes him at first, so he has to reunite with his former comrades to save this world for a second time as well as uncover the mastermind behind this new war.